Compute

 You only pay for master nodes and the resources used to run and manage applications.

 Docker is written in the Go language designed by Google.
 It provides operating-system-level virtualization.
 Linux Control Groups (cgroups), namespaces, and UnionFS (for example, AUFS) isolate each software process.
-A Docker container packages everything needed to run a software process.
-Containers are independent from each other and from the host.
+The isolated software processes, which are called containers, are independent from each other and from the host.

 Docker has moved forward to enhance container isolation.
 Containers have their own file systems.
 They cannot see each other's processes or network interfaces.
 This simplifies container creation and management.